Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R9 M390X should in theory be a small bit better than the Radeon RX 6500 XT overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 M390X should perform just a bit faster than the Radeon RX 6500 XT in general. (explain)

-Texel RateThe Radeon RX 6500 XT will be much (about 52%) faster with regards to anisotropic filtering than the Radeon R9 M390X. (explain)
+Texel RateThe Radeon RX 6500 XT should be quite a bit (approximately 52%) better at texture filtering than the Radeon R9 M390X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison